ddugovic/MagiC-engine-chess/README.md

 # MagiC-engine v1.0

-A simple chess engine written in C.
+A simple chess engine written in C. Is UCI compatible.